- Diversity, Equity, & Inclusion

 Learn More about each department below.

-The Department of Health and Clinical Sciences, chaired by Karen Badger, PhD, MSW, consists of our three undergraduate programs:
+The Department of Health and Clinical Sciences, chaired by Sarah Kercsmar, PhD, MHA, consists of our three undergraduate programs:

 Medical Laboratory Science enables graduates to sit for the ASCP certification exam at the MLS level.
 Graduates of our MLS programs often go on to pursue advanced degrees in medicine, physician assistant studies, pharmacy, and dentistry.
 Many may also specialize in areas like hematology, clinical chemistry, toxicology, virology, microbiology, immunohematology (blood banking) or molecular biology.